 Burgundy is home to some of France’s most prestigious vineyards, beautiful landscapes punctuated with picturesque villages, remarkable chateaux and of course exquisite French food!
 On this 6 day / 5 night self-guided tour you’ll discover why Burgundy is so beloved by tourists and especially bicyclists.
 The tour starts in the charming walled city of Beaune, once the capital of Burgundy but today the uncontested wine capital of this region.
-Accommodations are in very charming 3 star hotels in rooms with private facilities.
+Accommodations are in very charming 2 and 3-star hotels in rooms with private facilities.

 Day 1: Arrival in Beaune

 Arrive with enough time to visit this exquisite little city.
 You can admire surviving sections of the ramparts that surrounded the city in the Middle Ages and visit the famous Hôtel-Dieu (Hospices de Beaune), a stunning building with a splendid multicolor tiled roof.
 The interesting Wine Museum of Burgundy in Beaune is also worth a visit.

 Day 2: Beaune – Chassay-le-Camp – 29 miles (47 km)